Whistory

 Whistle Archeology

-Some were made with a ‘twitter’ ball ( wooden with a hole through them ) some were not.
-Some had a flat stone instead.
+Some were made with a ‘twitter’ ball (wooden with a hole through them) some were not.
+Some had flat stones instead.
 We have examples in brass and copper materials.
 There are handheld only models but typically with a ring for a chain.

 We might take a moment here to look at an early advertisement of the 601.
-The knop is a little more extended than usual and what really jumps out at you is the different window, half rounded.
-This whistle also, has not surfaced.
+The knop is a little higher up than usual and what really jumps out at you is the different window, half rounded.
+This whistle also has not surfaced.

 Whistology

 Our first look is at a handheld model 601 entirely in brass.
-You may note that the top is not just a spherical shaped ball with a hole through it, but has a bit more design and design to it with the extended tip.
+You may note that the top is not just a round ball knop with a hole through it for the chain, but has a bit more design with a tip and works with the ‘extended’ knop.
 It attaches to where the center pin would be.
-The example on the right, we replaced the missing ring.
+In the example on the right, we replaced the missing ring.

 Further, the patent date when stamped is always to the front above the window.
-You can compare this to the ‘rougher’ made ( note the window cut is off center ) copper version next to it, the bullet end being gilded.
+You can compare this to the ‘rougher’ made (note the window cut is off center) copper next to it, the bullet end being gilded.

-Typically it has two holes in the knop that do not go all the way through.
+Typical of these knops it has two holes in the knop that do not go all the way through.
 So, the ring must be an open ring pressured into the holes for retention.
-This made it easier to lose that ring and so when we found it, we had to replace it.
-The length is 1.8 inches or 46mm for the main body itself and it weighs in at 14 grams.
+This made it easier to lose that ring and so when we found it missing, we had to replace it.
+The length is 1.8 inches or 46mm for the main body itself and it weighs 14 grams.

 The following two pictures show where the stamp for BGI is displayed and the model number.

-In the following picture we see the two different simple round knops, one smaller, one larger.
+In the following picture we see two different simple round knops, one smaller, one larger.

 Conclusions